Whose Heritage Matters

-Whose Heritage Matters is a 2 year research project funded by the British Academy, with support from Mistra Urban Futures.
+Whose Heritage Matters is a two-year research project funded by the British Academy, with support from Mistra Urban Futures.
 We will learn by doing, using co-production to support creative activities in Cape Town and Kisumu to value cultural heritage.

 Cape Town and Kisumu are two secondary African cities with high levels of poverty, unemployment and inequality, but also rich in arts, cultural and heritage practices.
 Harnessing cultural heritage may play a role in addressing these challenges.
 However, cultural heritage is a value-laden concept, particularly in the context of colonial histories and urban futures.
 Our aim is to work with partners, and particularly women in low income communities, to ask: